MatthieuGirard/2015-team-onebeat/README.md

 Many static BoardState give information about the current state of an app : activity/authentification...
-When an event occurs on the view the activity has just to update the current state on one of the static boardState. it's possible for an observer to subscribe to a boardState, and get notified when the currentState has changed.
+When an event occurs on the view the activity has just to update the current state of one of the static boardState.
+The activity didn't modify his display, it only provide method to modify his display. it's possible for an observer to subscribe to a boardState, and get notified when the currentState has changed.
-It's the case of the controler that encapsulate an activity and when the board state change his currentState get notified, make request for pendingData, wait for data loaded and parametrize the view.
+It's the case of the controler that encapsulate an activity and when the board state change his currentState get notified, make request for pendingData, wait for data loaded and parametrize the activity.

 exemple  :

+activity : buttonConnect clicked{

-BOARDState.AUTHENTIFICATION enter state : TryConnect  =>  notifyObserver();
+BOARDState.AUTHENTIFICATION enter state : TryConnect(  BoardState =>  notifyObserver(); )

+}

-ControlerMainActivity : isNotified
+ControlerMainActivity : isNotified by boardState

-=> display a loading component on the main activity
+=> display a loading gif on the activity

-=> get boolean
+=> get boolean for success connection

-=> if(boolean == false) not connected : retry ?  else :
+=> if(boolean == false) not connected : retry  else :

-=> undisplay the loading component on the main activity
+=> undisplay the loading gif on the main activity

-=> BOARDState.Display enter state : MY_ROOM_ACTIVITY
+=> BOARDState.Display enter state : MY_ROOM_ACTIVITY(  BoardState =>  notifyObserver(); )